QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/cp/index.md

 #### Do The Simplest Thing That Could Possibly Work ✅

 Write as little code as possible to get a working program.
 Think about the easiest solution to a problem and code it.
 You will then improve your code when you need it.

+#### SOLID

+SOLID is a popular acronym in object-oriented projects:

+* **Single** 📝: Each class should have one responsibility
+* **Open/Closed** 🥨: "Open for extension, closed for modification".
+Use inheritance etc. to modify the behavior of a class.
+* **Liskov substitution** 👻: if B inherits from A, then we must ensure code working with A works with B.
+* **Interfaces segregation** 🪓: keep your interfaces  relevant to the one that uses it (don't force them to implement unneeded stuff)
+* **Dependencies inversion** ⛳: ensure high-level classes do not depend on low-level ones using interfaces, abstract classes etc.
 </div></div>

 <hr class="sep-both">